dboland77/snapcardgame/README.md

 3. Checks the new card against the previously drawn card and tracks suit matches and value matches
 4. Displays the totals

-To run just clone this repo, run yarn to install the dependencies and then yarn start to load the app at localhost:3000
+To run the app please just clone this repo, run yarn to install the dependencies and then yarn start to load the app at localhost:3000

+To run the test suite please run "yarn test" on the command line

 The app is also deployed on Netlify - current status: